otienosteve/python-p3-post-put-request-lab/README.md

 implement the following endpoints and the required functionality.

-- `POST /add_employee`: creates a new Employee Instance when supplied with an JSON Object of the employee data, It should also respond with the correct status code
+- `POST /add_employee`: creates a new Employee Instance when supplied with an JSON Object of the employee data, It should also respond with the appropriate status code
     - implement an exception handler for a non existent entry in the database which should yield the appropriate status code and the message "Employee already exists"
-- `PUT  '/employees/full_update/:id`: updates all the details of employee witht he corresponding id, it should respond with correct status code.
+- `PUT  '/employees/full_update/:id`: updates all the details of employee with the corresponding id, it should respond with appropriate status code.

 To run your server run `uvicorn lib.main:app`